boltops-tools/lono-docs/_docs/layering/debugging.md

         config/blueprints/demo/params/base.txt
         config/blueprints/demo/params/dev.txt

+Note: This will turn on debugging for configset layering also.
+See: [Configsets Layering Debugging]({% link _docs/configsets/layering/debugging.md %}).

 ## All Considered Layers

 If you want to also see all the considered layers use `LONO_SHOW_ALL_LAYERS=1`.
-Remember, config.logger.level = "debug" needs to also be configured.
+Remember, `config.logger.level = "debug"` needs to also be configured.

     $ export LONO_SHOW_ALL_LAYERS=1
     $ lono build demo